This post may contain affiliate links. Please read our disclosure policy.

 How to make herb salts at home, with three preparation method options.
 Plus, a rosemary salt recipe that requires just 5 ingredients, a few minutes to prepare, and has tons of uses!

-Flavored salts are a quick and simple way to pack tons of flavor into meals – not to mention that they are a great way to preserve fresh herbs from your garden (other than drying them or preserving them in oil, as I mention here).
+Flavored salts are a quick and simple way to pack tons of flavor into meals – not to mention that they are a great way to preserve fresh herbs from your garden.
 I’ve found that homemade flavored salts tend to get even better as they sit/age over time (though they do eventually start to lose flavor, but that’s months away!).

-Plus, herb salts also make a great homemade gift option for foodies or even party/wedding favors and work out much more cost-efficient than store-bought options!
+Plus, herb salts also make great homemade gifts for foodies or party/wedding favors and are much more cost-efficient than store-bought options!

 Want to save this recipe?